 Do These Hours Count as Work Time?

-- If a sales person is traveling from her office to a client's office, is that work time?
+- If a salesperson is traveling from the office to a client's office, is that work time?

-- If an employee answers a work-related cell phone call while he is at home, is that work time?
+- If an employee answers a work-related cell phone call while they are at home, is that work time?

-- If an employee is allowed to eat at his desk, answering phone calls while eating, is that work time?
+- If an employee is allowed to eat at their desk, answering phone calls while eating, is that work time?